 Only four ingredients, but such a delight!
-An easy to make dessert featuring roasted pears drizzled with balsamic vinegar and honey.
+An easy to make pear dessert: caramelized roasted pears with balsamic vinegar and honey.

 A very easy recipe for you today.
-After yesterday’s extravagant Dobos Torte – Hungarian Cake with Chocolate Buttercream and Caramel, I decided to give you another Hungarian dessert, a pear dessert that is super easy to make: caramelized pears roasted in the oven and drizzled with honey and balsamic vinegar.
+After yesterday’s extravagant Dobos Torte – Hungarian Cake, I decided to give you another Hungarian dessert, a pear dessert that is super easy to make: caramelized pears roasted in the oven and drizzled with honey and balsamic vinegar.

 It was a perfect fit as I had bought some rather under ripe pears the day before and I always have butter, honey and balsamic vinegar in the house.
-So yesterday, after we have just finished lunch (we had these delicious German Meatballs in Caper White Sauce – Königsberger Klopse again) I told my family to give me another half an hour and then they could have dessert.
+So yesterday, after we finished lunch (we had these delicious German Meatballs in Caper White Sauce – Königsberger Klopse again) I told my family to give me another half an hour and then they could have dessert.
+A pear dessert!